 Buffy stood up.
 "We beat her once.
 We can do it again.
 Let's go."

-Willow shook her head.
-Her voice was apologetic, "You didn't really beat her.
+Willow shook her head and her voice was apologetic as she said, "You didn't really beat her, Buffy.
 Magic did."

 Giles cleared his throat.
 "I'm afraid Willow is right.
 Slayers really won't be much use in this case."

-Spike looked at Buffy.
-Felt his own insecurity rise.
+Spike looked at Buffy and felt his own insecurity rise.
 "Maybe there are other reasons for going to LA besides the case?"

 Her head snapped up and her eyes met his.
 "I just want to help."